 Figure 4 shows the self-normalized $J/\psi$ yield as a function of the self-normalized event multiplicity for different multiplicity intervals.
-Notwithstanding the large uncertainties, the highest point can be interpreted as indicating that $J/\psi$ production rates are 30× higher than average in the event class having 5× the average charged-particle multiplicity.
+Notwithstanding the large uncertainties, the highest point can be interpreted as indicating that $J/\psi$ production rates are thirty times higher than average in the event class having 5 times the average charged-particle multiplicity.

-Figure 4: The self-normalized $J/\psi$ yields versus normalized charged particle multiplicity are shown at four collision energies.
+Figure 4: The self-normalized $J/\psi$ yields versus normalized charged particle multiplicity are shown at four collision energies [1-3].

-The resulting yields feature a faster-than-linear rise in production w.r.t. charged particle multiplicity for RHIC and LHC collision energies.
-The results shown first in this work (red circle markers) are consistent with the results at sqrt(s) = 200 GeV while benefiting from improved granularity in multiplicity.
-The (200), 510 GeV and 13 TeV results are measured with comparable $J/\psi$ transverse momentum ranges of 4-8 GeV/c (4+ GeV/c).
-The results are tentatively indicative of a splitting between RHIC and LHC collision energies.
+The resulting yields feature a faster-than-linear rise in production with respect to charged particle multiplicity for RHIC [1] and LHC [2, 3] collision energies.
+The results shown first in this work (red circle markers) are consistent with the results at $\sqrt{s} = 200$ GeV while benefiting from improved granularity in multiplicity.
+The $\sqrt{s} = 200$ GeV, 510 GeV and 13 TeV results are measured with comparable $J/\psi$ transverse momentum ranges.
+It should be noted that the RHIC and LHC results all determine multiplicity classes based on the mid-rapidity ( $|\eta| < 1$ ) charged-particle multiplicity.
+The results are tentatively indicative of different $J/\psi$ production trends as a function of multiplicity for RHIC and LHC collision energies.
+This difference is seen in PYTHIA, but further theoretical studies may be needed to fully explain it.
+Further STAR measurements using larger data sets or calculating the charged-particle multiplicity in other pseudorapidity ranges may also help shed light on the evolution of $J/\psi$ production as a function of event activity.